 Speed is the primary conversion driver in most service businesses.
 The business that responds first wins a disproportionate share of the opportunities — not because the prospect is disloyal, but because they are busy and the first credible answer closes the loop.

 AI handles follow-up immediately.
 It sends the confirmation, the next-step message, the reminder, the check-in — on schedule, every time, without anyone having to remember.
 Leads that went cold because no one followed up within 48 hours stay warm.
-Proposals that sat unanswered get a nudge.
-Appointments that would have been no-shows get reminded.
+This is not a new revenue stream.
+It is existing revenue that was slipping through because the business did not have the bandwidth to chase it.
+For the time side of this equation, read how AI helps small businesses save time.

 Better client retention